Dynamic Probabilistic Reliable Broadcast: Introduction

+We argue that the desired safety properties of Byzantine reliable broadcast can be achieved under small, $O(\log n)$, witness sets.
+When the communication is close to synchronous, which we take as a common case in our performance analysis, the divergence between the random samples evaluated by different processes and, thus, the witness sets for the given broadcast event, is likely to be very small.
+Thus, in the common case, our broadcast protocol maintains $O(n\log n)$ communication complexity, or $O(\log n)$ per node, similar to sample-based gossiping~\cite{scalable-rb-disc}, by additionally exhibiting \emph{constant} latency.

+The current ``amount of synchrony'' may negatively affect the liveness properties of our algorithm: the less synchronous is the network, the less accurate may the witness set evaluation become and, thus, the longer is the delivery of a broadcast message.
+Notice that we do not need the processes to perfectly agree on the witnesses for any particular event: thanks to the use of stream-local hashing, a \emph{sufficient} overlap is enough.
+To compensate for liveness degradation when the network synchrony weakens, i.e., the variance of effective message delays gets higher, we propose a \emph{recovery} mechanism relying on the classical (quorum-based) reliable broadcast~\cite{bra87asynchronous}.

-We analyse performance and security properties of our witness-based protocols experimentally, via simulations, and we discuss two potential applications of our broadcast protocol: an efficient, broadcast-based cryptocurrency and a generic lightweight accountability mechanism~\cite{peerreview}.
+Our comparative performance analysis shows that throughput and latency of our protocol scales better than earlier protocols~\cite{bra87asynchronous,scalable-rb-disc}, which makes its use potentially attractive in large-scale decentralized services~\cite{astro-dsn,fastpay}.
+In particular, we pinpoint two potential applications of our broadcast protocol: an efficient, broadcast-based cryptocurrency and a generic lightweight accountability mechanism~\cite{peerreview}.

+The rest of the paper is organized as follows.
 In Section~\ref{sec:model}, we describe the system model and in Section~\ref{sec:probBroadcast}, we formulate the problem of probabilistic reliable broadcast and present our baseline witness-based protocol.
-In Section~\ref{sec:witnessOracle}, we describe how locality-preserving hashing can be used to implement our witness oracle.
-In Section~\ref{sec:simulations}, we present the outcomes of our simulations and in Section~\ref{sec:optimistic}, we describe a recovery mechanism that can be used to complement our baseline protocol.
-In Section~\ref{sec:applications}, we overview the applications of the broadcast protocol and in Section~\ref{sec:relwork}, we conclude the paper with discussing related work.
+In Section~\ref{sec:witnessOracle}, we extend the baseline protocol to implement probabilistic broadcast.
+In Section~\ref{sec:security}, we analyze the security properties of our protocol and we present the outcomes of our performance analysis.
+In Section~\ref{sec:optimistic}, we sketch a recovery mechanism that can be used to complement our baseline witness-based protocol.
+In Section~\ref{sec:relwork} we discuss related work and conclude the paper in Section~\ref{sec:conclusion}.
+Proofs and technical details of the secret-sharing and recovery schemes, as well as the overview of potential applications of our protocol are delegated to the appendix.